d2l-ai/d2l-en/chapter_preface/preface.md

 several important factors that affect the computational performance of your deep learning code.    :numref:`chapter_cv` and :numref:`chapter_nlp` illustrate major applications of deep learning in computer vision and natural language processing, respectively.
-Finally, :numref:`chapter_gans` presents an emerging family of models called generative adversarial networks.
+Finally, :number:`chapter_gans` presents an emerging family of models called generative adversarial networks.